yrsegal/rejuvenation-modpack/README.md

 Other mods:
 - BoostPickupOdds.rb
-  Makes Pickup guaranteed to trigger after battle.
+  Makes Pickup more likely (33%) to trigger after battle.
 - DarchlightTrainerSprites.rb (depends on 0000.textures.rb)
   Adds some relevant sprites to the Darchlight Caves segment.
 - DarkCutsceneAna.rb